andrewmcdan/A-nodejs-project-for-random-JS-experiments/readme.md

 ## [License](./LICENSE)

-Code is provided under the MIT license, copied below:
+Any experiment that uses code from other sources will have the license information in the respective folder.
+The rest of the code is provided under the MIT license.

 ```
 MIT License